Formatting Image - Ignore Formatting Image - Ignore

 My birthday is in June. ➔ Mein Geburtstag ist im Juni.

-Other Useful Phrases
+Other Useful English to German Phrases

 How old are you? ➔ Wie alt bist du?